A comparison of template vs. direct model fitting for redshift-space distortions in BOSS: Introduction

 Since then interest has grown in fitting to the galaxy survey data excluding (most of) the constraints from the CMB, with the BOSS data set being the first that was really large enough to make this approach feasible without significant priors on the model space.
 In such an approach the free parameters are those of the underlying model ($\Lambda$CDM in our case) and the predictions of the model are fit directly to the BOSS data \cite{DAmico20,Zhang21b,Kobayashi21,Ivanov:2021zmi,Chen22}.
 This allows a test for the consistency of the constraints between the high- and low-redshift Universe.

 In this paper we address in some detail whether there is any discrepancy between the ``$\Lambda$CDM'' and ``template'' approaches and if so from what it arises.
 We use the same input data and theoretical model in the two approaches.
-We find that there is a difference in amplitude constraint between the template and $\Lambda$CDM fits.
-This difference traces to two effects.
-The first is a well-known degeneracy between the amplitude, $f\sigma_8$, and the anisotropic Alcock-Paczynski (AP) parameter \cite{Ballinger96,Reid12} and the fact that the template fits explore a wider range of AP parameters than is allowed by the shape of the power spectrum within $\Lambda$CDM.
-The second arises due to a parameter volume effect that ultimately traces to an approximate degeneracy between nuisance terms in the model and the shape of the linear power spectrum within $\Lambda$CDM, and that would be significantly reduced with smaller observational errors.
+We begin by describing the data employed in Section~\ref{sec:data}.
+The theory and RSD modeling approaches are discussed in Section~\ref{sec:model}.
+We describe our analysis and results in Section~\ref{sec:analysis}, where we identify two primary effects causing the discrepancy in $f\sigma_8$, namely a degeneracy with background geometry and prior volume effects.
+We summarize our conclusions in Section~\ref{sec:conc}.

 Throughout we shall follow the modeling, parameter and data choices of ref.~\cite{Chen22}, except that for most of our fits we use only the pre-reconstructed power spectrum and do not include the post-reconstruction correlation function multipoles.
 We use \texttt{CLASS} \cite{CLASS} to compute linear power spectra and background observables including distances.
 In order to model non-linearity, bias and RSD we use the 1-loop Lagrangian perturbation theory code \texttt{velocileptors} described in refs.~\cite{Chen20,Chen21}.
 We perform MCMC using \texttt{Cobaya} \cite{CobayaSoftware}.
 The inclusion of the post-reconstruction correlation function does not qualitatively change our conclusions (see Table \ref{tab:all_res}), but it slightly obscures the cause of the differences.